Sen. Leahy, third in line to presidency, falls and breaks hip

-(The Hill) – Senate President Pro Tempore Pat Leahy (D-Vt.), the most senior member of the Senate Democratic caucus who stands third in the line of presidential succession, fell and broke his hip and will undergo surgery Thursday.
+(The Hill) – Senate President Pro Tempore Pat Leahy (D-Vt.), the most senior member of the Senate Democratic caucus who stands third in the line of presidential succession, fell and broke his hip and had surgery Thursday.

 Leahy, who is 82 years old, fell Wednesday evening at his home in McLean, Virginia, his office announced.